Space Channel 5: Part 2: Release

-The game was officially announced by Sega for both Dreamcast and PS2 in October 2001 shortly before that year's Tokyo Game Show.
+The game was officially announced by Sega for both Dreamcast and PlayStation 2 in October 2001, shortly before that year's Tokyo Game Show.
 Sega organized several events to promote the game at demo events across Japan.
 The game was released in Japan on February 14, 2002, for both Dreamcast and PS2.
 The Dreamcast version was sold as an exclusive to the Sega's online store Dreamcast Direct.
 A pre-order bonus was a pair of earphones trimmed with pale fur and a special case for the GD-ROM disc.
 The PS2 version later received a budget PS2 the Best release on December 12.
 The Dreamcast version remains exclusive to Japan, and in the years since its release has become a collector's item fetching high resale prices.

 The localization was troublesome for Sega due to the song lyrics; they needed to translate it into English while keeping the meaning and roughly the same number of syllables.
 The PS2 version was co-published in Europe as a standalone release by Sega and Sony.
 The PS2 version released in mainland Europe on February 12, 2003.
 It received a limited edition in the region, featuring a pair of silver headphones and carrying case.
 Its UK and Ireland release was canceled by Sony and Sega, who originally gave no clear explanation.
 Later, it was revealed that the regional release was cancelled due to resurgent publicity surrounding abuse allegations against Jackson.
-Part 2 only released in North America as part of the Special Edition release including the original Space Channel 5.
+Part 2 only released in North America as part of the PS2 exclusive Special Edition release of the original Space Channel 5, with Part 2 being on the second disc.
 This version was published by Agetec on November 18, 2003.

 Part 2 later received a high definition port as part of Sega's Dreamcast Collection.
-This version released on Microsoft Windows and Xbox 360 on February 22, 2011 in North America and February 25 in Europe.
+This version was released on Microsoft Windows and Xbox 360 on February 22, 2011 in North America and February 25 in Europe.
 The Windows version also offered a standalone purchase option via Steam.
 This release was the game's first appearance in the UK.
-The game later received a standalone digital release for 360 on October 4 and PlayStation 3 on October 5.
+The game later received a standalone digital release for Xbox 360 on October 4 and PlayStation 3 on October 5.
 The console version released in Japan for both platforms on October 5.
 The Steam version was patched in 2014, fixing technical and control issues, and including achievements.